SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 (Two Go Power!
 Flex-35 solar panels regulated by a Genasun GV-10-Pb-12V MPPT charge controller).

-• While Go Power! states this panel can be glued in place, I chose to fasten them with machine screws through the corner grommets.
+• While Go Power! states this panel can be glued in place, I chose to fasten them with machine screws through the corner grommets so I can remove them if required.
 I drilled two additional holes through the long sides of the panel to prevent them from fluttering in a side breeze.
 Fluttering is a great way to quickly age a flexible panel!
 These panels never move.

 • The 1/2" thick hatch has a balsa core that require the screw mounting and cable entry holes to be sealed with epoxy.
 The holes were drilled oversize, filled with G/Flex epoxy, the hardened epoxy was drilled out to correct size, screws & cables passed through then sealed with Sikaflex.
 No leaks.
 See Tech Tip G08 for older techniques.